 "One Thousand Cuts" is actually the name of the final power of the Dual Blades powerset in City of Heroes.
 Though the animation seems to indicate it is only a couple dozen slashes at most, and the power only deals twelve separate ticks of damage, those ticks of damage are individually lower than most other slashes in the powerset yet add up to become the strongest power in the set.

-In X3 (all three games) the Kha'ak destroyer is one of the most fearsome ships you can face, having a whole lot of shields and hull points, and being armed with beam weapons.
+In the X-Universe series, the Kha'ak Destroyer is one of the most fearsome ships you can face, having a whole lot of shields and hull points, and a full loadout of nigh-Hit Scan beam weapons.
 However, there's a small spot behind the engine where its turrets can't reach.
-You can't kill it with a light fighter, because the shields recharge faster than light weapons can bring them down, but a suitably armed heavy fighter can park itself behind the behemoth and pour laser fire in it until it dies.
+You can't kill it with a light fighter, because the shields recharge faster than light weapons can bring them down, but a suitably armed heavy fighter can park itself behind the behemoth and pour laser - or better yet, bring a load of Mass Drivers and their ammo - fire in it until it dies.
 Assuming, of course, other enemy ships have been dealt with beforehand.

-Of course, in Terran Conflict you can also take the opposite route and hop into a Mighty Glacier such as a Terran Osaka destroyer.
-Nothing the Kha'ak have can even scratch the paint, and it'll rip through them in seconds.
+Of course, in Terran Conflict you can also take the opposite route and hop into a Terran Osaka destroyer.
+Nothing the Kha'ak have can even scratch the paint, and it'll rip through them in seconds, provided you brought some Starburst Shockwave Cannons.

 The player risks being on the receiving end in Kha'ak and Xenon sectors.
 Such sectors will spawn enemies without end, which will eventually wear you down.